Basil (Ocimum basilicum) is a versatile herb commonly used in cooking.

 Basil plants need room to grow and should be planted in individual pots.

-When plants in an overcrowded environment don’t have enough air circulation, they can become stressed, and their leaves can start to turn yellow due to the competition for space, light, and nutrients.
+When plants in an overcrowded environment don’t have enough air circulation, they can become stressed, and their leaves can become yellow due to the competition for space, light, and nutrients.

 How to Address Overcrowding